Callek/slideshows/PITCHME.md

 #### 'Target' task set:

  - You enter the store with a shopping list, knowing that the store sells everything on it. |
    - You walk the aisles and pick up the items on your list.
+(One of these items is "Cake Mix")
  - Again in the taskgraph, the target set is the tasks you explicitly want to run. |

 +++